TomKrauss/pks-edit/doc/manual/document_types.md

         "scrollSupportTrackThumb": true,
         "caretPreserveColumn": true,
         "caretFollowsScrollbar": true,

         "backupExtension": "bak"
     },

 ```

+Here is a description of some of the defined properties of an `editor configuration`.

+- `codepage` - the standard character encoding / code page for documents of this type.
+Specify either a WIN32 code for the desired encoding (0 == ISO8859-1 or
+   65001 == UTF-8) or -1 to have PKS-Edit "guess" the character encoding.
+- `shifWidth` the number of columns defining one `logical edited tab` - i.e. the number of columns by which a selected range of text is indented, when pressing Tab.
+- `tabSize` - the number of columns defining one `logical visible tab`
+- `showWhitespace` - whether whitespace characters (tab, spaces, line-ends) are displayed during editing.
+- `autoIndent` - whether entering a new line should try to automtically insert the "proper number of tabs" at the beginning of the new line depending
+  on the number of tabs displayed in the prvious line etc...

 ## Example
 Here is an example of a document type descriptor for C and C++ files, which associates the files with a grammar named `cpp` and connects the files with a `default` editor configuration.